 You can also reset your location and privacy settings to factory to resolve iPhone GPS not working in iOS 11.
 To reset Location & Privacy, go to Settings > General > Reset, and then tap on Reset Location & Privacy option.
 After doing this, you need to enable location permissions for apps again.

 If it’s network connectivity issues that prevent your iPhone using GPS, you can reset iPhone network settings to fix this problem.
 To make it, go to Settings > General > Reset > Reset Network Settings.
 This reset will erase your saved Wi-Fi passwords, VPN and APN settings on your iPhone.

 5. Downgrade from iOS 11 to iOS 10.3.3

-If unfortunately none of above solutions works, you can consider whether you need to downgrade your iPhone from iOS 11 beta to iOS 10.3.3.
+If unfortunately none of above solutions works for iPhone GPS problem, you can consider whether you need to downgrade your iPhone from iOS 11 to iOS 10.3.3.
 This can get your iPhone back to a stable operating system with less software issues.
-For detailed steps to remove iOS 11 beta and re-install iOS 10.3.3, check: How to downgrade iPhone from iOS 11 to iOS 10.3 >
+For detailed steps to remove iOS 11 and re-install iOS 10.3.3, check: How to downgrade iPhone from iOS 11 to iOS 10.3 >